 Say the word "chitterlings," and you might think of Southern U.S. cuisine, but this dish is served all over the country.
 Chitterlings, also called chitlins, are cleaned pig intestines prepared as food.

-If you eat a 2,000-calorie diet, this equates to 50 to 175 g of protein each day, as 1 gram of protein equals 4 calories.
+If you eat a 2,000-calorie diet, this equates to 50 to 175 grams of protein each day, as 1 gram of protein equals 4 calories.
 Thus, if you eat at the lower end of the scale, a serving of chitterlings provides a considerable quantity of what you require.

-A 3 oz. serving of chitterlings has 0.4 mcg of vitamin B-12.
-This might not seem like a large quantity, but your body needs only small amounts of this vitamin -- adults require 2.4 mcg daily, although your needs increase slightly when you are pregnant or breast feeding.
+A 3-ounce serving of chitterlings has 0.4 micrograms of vitamin B-12.
+This might not seem like a large quantity, but your body needs only small amounts of this vitamin — adults require 2.4 micrograms daily, although your needs increase slightly when you're pregnant or breast feeding.